magodo/terraform-client-go/README.md

     - The client interface implementations for the two protocols

 There is a Terraform module (*tools/upstream-change-monitor*) being used to keep track of the upstream file changes.

+## Credit

+Parts of this project were adopted from [https://github.com/hashicorp/terraform-plugin-go](https://github.com/hashicorp/terraform-plugin-go) and [https://github.com/hashicorp/terraform](https://github.com/hashicorp/terraform).
+I'd like to thank Hashicorp for all these great works!